DaveBitter/portfolio/content/articles/articles.md

       ```

-      This allows for communication between the main thread and the worker thread, allowing for coordination and coordination of tasks.
+      This allows for communication between the main thread and the worker thread, allowing for coordination of tasks.

       One key limitation of Web Workers is that they do not have access to the DOM, meaning they cannot directly manipulate the page or access page elements.
 This means that Web Workers are best suited for tasks that do not require direct interaction with the page, such as data processing or network requests.